How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Volume of convex polytopes

 \section{$^*$Volume of convex polytopes}

 \footnote{The asterisk in the section name is to indicate that the material of this section is not going to be used in \cref{toric-intro}.
-It is only used in the proof of Bernstein's theorem in \cref{bkk-chapter}.}Given linearly independent elements $\alpha_1, \ldots, \alpha_d \in \rr^n$, the {\em parallelotope generated by the $\alpha_j$} is the set
+It is only used in the proof of Bernstein's theorem in \cref{bkk-chapter}.}Given linearly independent elements $\alpha_1, \ldots, \alpha_d \in \rr^n$, the is the set

 It is straightforward to check that $\scrP$ is a $d$-dimensional polytope in $\rr^n$ (\cref{exercise:parallelotope}).
 We denote by $\vol_n$ the usual $n$-dimensional volume (i.e.\ the Lebesgue measure) on $\rr^n$.
 Given an affine subspace $H$ of $\rr^n$, we write $\vol_H$ for the measure induced on $H$ by $\vol_n$.
 Here is a precise definition of $\vol_H$: let $H_0$ be the (unique) linear subspace of $\rr^n$ which is a translate of $H$ (i.e.\ $H_0 = H - \alpha$ for any $\alpha \in H$), $d := \dim(H)$, and $\beta_1, \ldots, \beta_{n-d}$ be an orthonormal set (with respect to the dot product) of elements in $\rr^n$ such that $H_0$ is precisely the set of elements in $\rr^n$ whose dot product with each $\beta_j$ is zero.
 Let $\scrQ$ be the parallelotope generated by $\beta_1, \ldots, \beta_d$.
 If $\scrR$ is any subset of $H$, then $\scrR$ is measurable with respect to $\vol_H$ if and only if $\scrQ +\scrR$ is measurable with respect to $\vol_n$, and $\vol_H(\scrR) = \vol_n(\scrQ + \scrR)$.